TOCA Race Driver 2

-TOCA Race Driver 2 (DTM Race Driver 2 in Germany and V8 Supercars Australia 2 in Australia) is a racing video game developed and published by Codemasters for Xbox, Microsoft Windows, PlayStation 2, Mobile and PlayStation Portable.
+TOCA Race Driver 2 (DTM Race Driver 2 in Germany and V8 Supercars Australia 2 in Australia) is a racing video game developed and published by Codemasters for Xbox, Windows, PlayStation 2, Mobile and PlayStation Portable.
 It is the fifth game in the TOCA series.

 Gameplay

 The career mode offers a wider selection of championships than previous games, featuring the likes of Supertruck and Rallycross in addition to the traditional touring car formats.
 However, not for the first time in the series, the British Touring Car Championship was not included, yet the franchise continued to license the TOCA name in the title.
-In addition, online play was featured heavily, with support for up to 8 players on Xbox Live.
+In addition, online play was featured heavily, with support for up to 8 players on Xbox Live until 15 April 2010.
+TOCA Race Driver 2 is now playable online again on the replacement Xbox Live servers called Insignia.

 The PC version of the game features 31 licensed and fictional global race locations offering 48 tracks.
 These include Hockenheimring from the German DTM series and Surfers Paradise from the Australian V8 Supercars series.
 The PS2 version features an additional track, Catalunya.
-The PlayStation 2 version also allows up to 8 PS2 on-line players, without broadband Internet service being required, too.
+The PlayStation 2 version also allows up to 8 PS2 online players.

-Two PSP conversions were released in 2005 and 2006; the first being TOCA Race Driver 2 in Europe and Japan and the second being Race Driver 2006 in the US.
+Two PSP conversions were released in 2005 and 2006; the first being TOCA Race Driver 2 in Europe and Japan, and the second being Race Driver 2006 in the US.
 The game continued to use a scripted career mode as introduced in the previous Race Driver game, but dropped the Ryan McKane character.
 Story-developing cutscenes were played out from a first-person perspective, with other characters never addressing the user by name (similar to the storytelling method of later Need for Speed titles).
 The Mobile phone version was released only in the U.S. a few months later.